 - be equipped for entry-level positions in entertainment design and for visualization positions in architecture, engineering and the medical fields. - be able to demonstrate software competency in the context of fine art design principles and concepts. - be able to demonstrate the diligent work ethic, and esprit de corps expected in the design professions. - be ready to work as collaborative, team-oriented business professionals.

+Elective Cred dits 5

-Course ID Title Credits MATH 100 Tech Math for Industrial Field 5.0
+Course ID Title Credits

+MATH 100 Tech Math for Industrial Field 5.0